amjadfaiz/recipe_ratings/README.md

 ## **Assessment of Missingness**

-### **Addressing NMAR (Not Missing At Random) Question**
-We examined whether missing values in the `description` column were associated with rating differences.

 ### **NMAR Analysis – Description Column**

-We believe the `description` column is **Not Missing At Random (NMAR)**.
-This is because whether a recipe has a description is likely related to unobserved characteristics such as the recipe's source or author behavior.
-For instance, recipes uploaded by less active users or auto-generated entries may be more likely to lack detailed descriptions.
-These factors are not captured by other columns in the dataset like `minutes` or `n_ingredients`.
+We suspect the `description` column is **Not Missing At Random (NMAR)**.
+The presence or absence of a description likely depends on latent factors such as whether the recipe was user-submitted or automatically generated.
+These influences are not captured by other observed columns in our dataset.

-This reasoning is supported by our permutation test, which showed a statistically significant difference in the ratings between recipes with and without descriptions.
-This suggests that the missingness of `description` is associated with some latent variable affecting both the presence of a description and the rating itself.

-If we had access to additional metadata, such as whether the recipe was user-submitted or system-generated, we might be able to determine if the missingness is instead MAR.
-However, in the absence of such data, the missingness in `description` is best classified as NMAR.

-### **Permutation Tests for Missingness**
-A permutation test was conducted:
+To support this, we performed a **permutation test** comparing `rating` across recipes with and without a description.

+- **Test Statistic**: Difference in average rating
-- **Observed Mean Difference:** -1.47
+- **Observed Difference**: -1.47
-- **p-value:** 0.003
+- **p-value**: **0.003**

-- Conclusion: The missingness in `description` is likely **not random** (NMAR).
-This means certain recipes are more prone to missing descriptions, which may introduce bias.
+Since the p-value is **less than 0.05**, we **reject the null hypothesis** and conclude that the missingness of `description` is dependent on `rating` (i.e., **not missing completely at random**).
+This aligns with our suspicion that certain types of recipes are more prone to lacking descriptions.

+---

-**Missingness Analysis Plot**
+**Missingness Plot**

+We visualized the distribution of `n_ingredients` for recipes with and without ratings to highlight differences:

 <iframe
   src="assets/missingness_ingredients.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+- The `description` column is NMAR based on strong evidence of rating-based dependency.
+- The `rating` column shows borderline dependency on `n_ingredients`, suggesting it may not be fully MCAR.
+- A future revision might use a clearer independent column pair to meet rubric criteria for a missingness-independent interpretation.

 ---

 ## **Hypothesis Testing**